home-anthill/docs/local-development.md

 ## 9. Run all microservices

-**With MongoDB, RabbitMQ and Mosquitto up and running**, you can start all microservices.
+**With MongoDB, RabbitMQ, Mosquitto and Redis up and running**, you can start all microservices.

 Open every microservice in a terminal tab (or multiple windows)